Singapore’s fish balls could get unhealthier in the near future

 His company, one of the largest among the 30-plus makers of fish balls in Singapore, imports this paste from a few countries in the region.

-One of them — one of the top three sources of Singapore’s surimi — is Vietnam, which exported 9,300 tonnes of it to the Republic in 2018.
+One of them — one of the top three sources of Singapore’s surimi — is Vietnam, which exported 9,300 tonnes of it to Singapore in 2018.

 To find out what exactly goes into this paste, and why Singaporeans are so hungry for fish balls, programme host Steven Chia visited Vietnam.